Barcode36/Gestionale-JavaFX/README.md

 0.2.0 ALPHA
 Added the save on TXT file and loading function.

-0.3.0
+0.3.0 ALPHA
 Added a database to store data and deleted the BufferedReader to load objects from TXT.
 There are only 2 tables : Anello and Bracciale.
 I'll add other tables in next version.

-0.3.2
+0.3.2 ALPHA
-fixed the bug when you saved data twice and raised an SQLException because the data was already saved in the database.
+Fixed the bug when you saved data twice and raised an SQLException because the data was already saved in the database.